 Throughout the course we see the conflicts between government and First Nations objectives and worldviews.
 Among topics approached are the conflicting views of governments and Native peoples regarding the meaning of treaties, the conflict between European-Canadian goals of economic development and First Nations efforts to maintain control over their traditional lands, and political and cultural efforts of Native peoples over time to assert their rights within Canada.

-- Unit 4: Colonialism and Native Peoples of the North, Central Canada, and the Atlantic Region, 1830-1900
+- Unit 3: Aboriginal Peoples of the Northwest, North, Central Canada, and the East Coast, 1830 to 1900

-- Unit 5: Native Peoples Confront Twentieth Century Canada
+- Unit 4: Aboriginal Peoples Struggles in the Twentieth Century

 The final examination for this course must be taken online with an AU-approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.